YisehakE/codepath_2025_ios_prework/README.md

   - Visualization aspect

 ### Potential App Idea
-- Type: Improving existing app
+- **Type**: Improving existing app
-- App: Reddit
+- **App**: Reddit
-- Idea: the current way messages are collapsed is annoying.
+- **Idea**: the current way comment replies collapse is annoying.
 You'll get interested in a comment thread, then you see scattered collapsed comments with any number of replies.
 I would implement 1) a more simplistic layout, and 2)some feature that allows you to extract out the most liked replies or a filter search.

 ## Notes

-Describe any challenges encountered while building the app.
+Some challenges I faced was fixing bugs that came up for build targets (namely multiple build files or none at all).
+I also faced the challenge of finding the inspector navigation view, since I am new to XCode.

 ## License